What are Japanese floor mattresses and are they healthy to sleep on?

 There are many places to buy a Japanese floor mattress online, with futons from top-rated futon brands being available on Amazon.
 Floor bedding brands FULI and MAXYOYO boast thousands of positive reviews on Amazon and are currently the most popular futon sellers on the site.

-Made in Japan, this futon mattress from traditional Japanese-style bedding brand FULI is available in 5 sizes (from twin to queen) and has medium firmness rating perfect for back sleepers.
-It’s also 100% breathable cotton, meaning hot sleepers should feel comfortable, and hypoallergenic for those with allergies.
+Made in Japan, this futon mattress from traditional Japanese-style bedding brand FULI is available in five sizes (from twin to queen) and has a medium firmness that's perfect for back sleepers.
+It’s also 100% breathable cotton, so hot sleepers and allergy sufferers should feel comfortable.
 However, it’s not machine washable and does occasionally require you to lightly beat the mattress to remove dust.
-Still, FULI is the No.1 futon seller on Amazon in the US, and has thousands of five-star ratings.

 MAXYOYO Japanese Floor Mattress: from $95.99 at Amazon